 Authors, reviewers, or editorial members have to disclose every situation or connection, which could potentially affect the impartial review and publication procedure.

 The JGEU has plan for electronic backup and preservation of access to the journal content in the event a journal is no longer published shall be clearly indicated.

-The Graphic Era University is the owner of Journal of Graphic Era University (JGEU).
+The Graphic Era (Deemed to be University) is the owner of Journal of Graphic Era University (JGEU).

 This document is prepared with the help of following notable organizations: